tech7417/tech-interview-hub/javascript/readme.md

 - Improved syntax and readability
 - Type safety and error checking
-- Better tooling and editor support
+- Better tooling and or support

 Disadvantages: